RecipeShare Test Kitchen

 High-fat dry butter (around 84%) gives the most defined layers because it contains less water and stays smooth during lamination.
 If unavailable, use the highest-fat European butter you can find and keep the dough very cold throughout the process.

-Buttery French croissant dough made with 84% dry butter for ultra flaky layers—the perfect base for bakery-style croissants and pastries.
+Buttery French croissant dough made with high-fat dry butter for flaky layers, croissants, and laminated breakfast pastries.

 Chill the dough before adding the butter block so both are similar in firmness.